 The book of Revelation, otherwise known as the ‘Apocalypse’, is the last book of the Bible.
-Its writer, named John, explains that while he was exiled on the island of Patmos, he experienced a series of prophetic visions.
+It contains a series of prophetic visions that its writer, named ‘John’, experienced while exiled on the island of Patmos.
 He was told by God to write them down for the seven churches of Asia (1:1-9).

-For a variety of reasons, some scholars have questioned whether this ‘John’ really was St John the Apostle.
-However, those who knew St John personally passed on the message that he was indeed the author of the book, as well as of the fourth gospel.
+For a variety of reasons, some scholars have wondered whether this ‘John’ really was St John the Apostle.
+However, those who knew St John the Apostle personally said that he was indeed the author of the book, as well as of the fourth gospel.

 Essentially, the book is about the ultimate triumph of good over evil.
 It describes different phases of world history, which eventually lead to the return of Christ and the end of the world.
 Revelation describes how the wicked will be judged and punished – and how the righteous will be saved and rewarded.
 While its contents can be puzzling and even frightening, the book encourages Christians to persevere in their faith.